Please Tell Us Your City

 Mercedes-Benz C-Class

-Mercedes-Benz C-Class price starts from ₹ 57.20 Lakh in India.
-C-Class is available in 6 colours - Obsidian Black, Mojave Silver, Selenite Grey Metallic, Hi-Tech Silver, Cavansite Blue Metallic, and Manufaktur Opalite White Bright.
+Mercedes-Benz C-Class price in India starts from ₹ 57.00 Lakh.
+C-Class is available in 6 colours - Obsidian Black, Mojave Silver, Selenite Grey, Hi-Tech Silver, Cavansite Blue, and Manufaktur Opalite White Bright.
 C-Class seating capacity is 5 People.
 C-Class has received Not Tested safety rating.

-C-Class is available in 3 versions and 2 fuel options - Petrol, Diesel.
-Petrol models comes with 1496cc engine which generates peak power of 201 bhp @ 5800 rpm .
+C-Class car is available in 3 variants and 2 fuel options - petrol and diesel.
+C-Class petrol models comes with 1496cc engine which generates a peak power of 201 bhp @ 5800-6100 rpm .

-C-Class competes with BMW M340i, BMW 3 Series Gran Limousine and Mercedes-Benz E-Class in India.
+C-Class competes with BMW 3 Series Gran Limousine, Mercedes-Benz E-Class and Mercedes-Benz A-Class Limousine in India.
+Please check following table for Mercedes-Benz C-Class model list.

 C-Class Model Price Key Specs